 Abbey Players Present One-Act Plays

-On Thursday, February 1, the Anselmian Abbey Players will present their annual One-Act Play Festival in the Koonz Theatre of The Dana Center for the Humanities.
-This collection of innovative works will continue the players’ tradition of presenting one-act, experimental plays directed and performed by students.
-Performances will be held throughout the weekend on February 2 and 3 at 7:30 p.m.
+On Thursday, January 31, the Saint Anselm Abbey Players will present their annual One-Act Play Festival in the Koonz Theatre of The Dana Center for the Humanities.
+Three one-act plays directed and performed by students will take the stage, continuing the players’ tradition of delivering highly original and entertaining performances.
+The plays will be held throughout the weekend on February 1 and 2 at 7:30 p.m.

-Since 1983, the One-Act Play Festival provides students with the opportunity to create original productions and see their vision come alive on stage.
-This year, three one-act plays will be directed by three different Saint Anselm students, with two of the three plays written by the students as well.
+Since 1983, the One-Act Play Festival has given students the chance to write and direct their own theatrical piece.
+This year, three one-act plays will be directed by three different Saint Anselm students, with one of the three plays written by the student as well.